-the common disclosure utterly fails to enable the immense genus of modified PH20 polypeptides claimed.
-Using that disclosure and knowledge in the prior art, the skilled artisan would have to perform undue experimentation to identify which of the 10^{59} + PH20 polypeptides having multiple amino acid replacements and/or truncations within the scope of the claims are "active mutant" PH20 polypeptides.
+the common disclosure utterly fails to enable use of the immense genus of modified PH20 polypeptides specified in the claimed methods to increase delivery of another therapeutic agent.
+Using that disclosure and knowledge in the prior art, the skilled artisan would have to perform undue experimentation to identify which of the 10+ PH20 polypeptides having multiple amino acid replacements and/or truncations specified by the sequence identity language of the claims are "active mutant" PH20 polypeptides that can be used in the claimed methods of increasing delivery of a therapeutic agent.

 Pet.
-67 (citing Ex.
-1003 ¶¶ 179-181, 200).
-Petitioner asserts the "claims capture massive genera of modified PH20 polypeptides, most of which would have unknowable properties absent individual production and testing."
-Id. at 69 (citing Ex.
-1003 ¶¶ 159-161).
+70-71 (citing Ex.
+1003 ¶¶ 182-184, 203).
+Petitioner asserts the "claims capture massive genera of modified PH20 polypeptides, most of which would have unknowable properties (particularly with respect to their ability to increase delivery of other therapeutic agents) absent individual production and testing."
+Id. at 72-73 (citing Ex.
+1003 ¶¶ 163-165).

-Petitioner asserts the '652 patent "provides an extremely narrow set of working examples: ~5,917 randomly generated single-replacement PH201-447 polypeptides, of which ~2500 were 'active mutants.'
-Those examples are a tiny fraction of the 10^{59} to 10^{112} modified PH20 polypeptides covered by the claims."
+Petitioner asserts the '185 patent

+provides an extremely narrow set of working examples: $\sim$ 5,917 randomly generated single-replacement PH201-447 polypeptides, of which $\sim$ 2500 were 'active mutants.'
+Those examples of active mutant PH20 polypeptides are a tiny fraction of the $10^{49}$ to $10^{66}$ modified PH20 polypeptides whose use in the increased delivery method is covered by the claims and provide no guidance that would help a skilled artisan navigate the "trial-and-error" methodology the common disclosure describes using to make and identify modified PH20 polypeptides that can be used to increase delivery of another therapeutic agent; indeed, none of the examples incorporate more than one substitution and none truncate the PH20 polypeptide before position 447.

 Pet.
-70 (citing Ex.
-1003 ¶¶ 106-107).
+74 (citing Ex.
+1003 ¶¶ 106-107, 162-166, 173).

 Petitioner asserts the "prospective research plan [in the common disclosure] requires a skilled artisan to engage in undue experimentation to practice the full scope of the claims.
-First, it requires manually performing iterative rounds of randomized mutations" and "provides no meaningful guidance about producing 'active mutant' modified PH20 polypeptides."
+First, it requires manually performing iterative rounds of randomized mutations" and "[s]econd, it provides no meaningful guidance about producing 'active mutant' modified PH20 polypeptides."
 Pet.
-71-72 (emphasis in original) (citing Ex.
-1003 ¶¶ 147, 161, 181, 188-190, 193-194).
+75 (emphasis in original) (citing Ex.
+1003 ¶ 151, 165, 184, 191-193, 196-197).
 Petitioner asserts the process described in the disclosure here "is indistinguishable from the 'iterative, trial-and-error process[es]' that have consistently been found to not enable broad genus claims to modified proteins."
-Id. at 73 (emphasis in original) (citing, inter alia, Idenix Pharm.
+Id. at 78 (emphasis in original) (citing, inter alia, Idenix Pharm.
 LLC v.
 Gilead Sci.
 Inc., 941 F.3d 1149, 1161-63 (Fed.
 Cir.
 2019)).

 Petitioner asserts "the skilled artisan could not have predicted the effects of making more than a few concurrent amino acid replacements within a PH20 polypeptide in 2011."
 Pet.
-74 (citing Ex.
-1003 ¶¶ 161, 239) (emphasis in original).
+79 (citing Ex.
+1003 ¶¶ 165, 242) (emphasis in original).
 Petitioner asserts the "cumulative effects of multiple changes would also have rapidly exceeded the capacity of computer-based, rational design protein engineering techniques to reliably predict the effects of each change on the protein's structure in 2011."
-Id. at 75 (citing Ex.
-1003 ¶¶ 51, 161, 200, 239; Ex.
-1004 ¶¶ 161-162).
+Id. at 80 (citing Ex.
+1003 ¶¶ 165, 203, 242; Ex.
+1004 ¶¶ 151-153, 161-162).